Healthy Homes Assessment Oriental Bay

 What are unjustifiable gaps or holes?

-There is no require to block holes or gaps in the construction.
-For example, tiny gaps around windows and doors may be required to allow for movement within the structure when the house gets warmer and cooler, in order to let them be closed and opened instead of instead of being stuck.
-We will examine the windows and doors during the Healthy Homes assessment of your rental property.
+There is no need to block holes or gaps in the construction.
+For example, tiny gaps around doors and windows may be required to allow for movement within the building as the home gets warmer and cooler, to allow them to be closed and opened rather than sticking.
+We will test the windows and doors as part of an Healthy Homes assessment of your rental property.

 draught stopping building inspections